pavelgordon/babbel2anki-chrome-extension/README.md

 - Better workflow for multiple decks
 - Extend to other learning web-sites(like Duolingo)
 - Custom Sync server
+- Error handling if AnkiConnect is not installed

 ## Links
 - [Anki](https://apps.ankiweb.net)